Jehoshaphat: Reign

 2 Chronicles chapters 17 to 21 are devoted to the reign of Jehoshaphat.
-1 Kings 15:24 mentions him as successor to Asa, and 1 Kings 22:1-50 summarizes the events of his life.
+First Kings treats him more briefly: 1 Kings 15:24 mentions him as successor to Asa, and 1 Kings 22:1–50 summarizes the events of his life.
 The Jerusalem Bible states that "the Chronicler sees Asa as a type of the peaceful, Jehoshaphat of the strong king".
 According to these passages, Jehoshaphat ascended the throne at the age of thirty-five and reigned for twenty-five years.
 He "walked in the ways" of his father or ancestor, King David.
 He spent the first years of his reign fortifying his kingdom against the Kingdom of Israel.
 His zeal in suppressing the idolatrous worship of the "high places" is commended in 2 Chronicles 17:6.

-In the third year of his reign, Jehoshaphat sent out priests and Levites over the land to instruct the people in the Law, an activity which was commanded for a Sabbatical year in Deuteronomy 31:10-13 (taking place in Jerusalem).
+In the third year of his reign, Jehoshaphat sent out priests and Levites over the land to instruct the people in the Law, an activity which was commanded for a Sabbatical year in Deuteronomy 31:10–13 (taking place in Jerusalem).
 Later reforms in Judah instituted by Jehoshaphat appear to have included further religious reforms, appointment of judges throughout the cities of Judah and a form of "court of appeal" in Jerusalem.
 Ecclesiastical and secular jurisdictions, according to 2 Chronicles 19:11, were by royal command kept distinct.

 The author of the Books of Chronicles generally praises his reign, stating that the kingdom enjoyed a great measure of peace and prosperity, the blessing of God resting on the people "in their basket and their store".